sushichop/action-repository-permission/README.md

         GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

 The above is a good example to execute [danger](https://danger.systems) as an issue comment for the pull request from the fork.

-This action permits the only authorized users to execute `danger`.
+It permits the only authorized users to execute `danger`.

 **As a matter of fact, I created `action-repository-permission` to achieve this!**